savoiadiego/Image-Segmentation/README.md

 * U-NET model
 * Transfer Learning using VGG-16

 Every model can be trained on the given dataset, using 20% of the samples for validation.
 Then, the prediction can be computed on the samples in the test folder.
-After that, the csv file containing the predictions is exported inside the Drive directory.
+After that, the json file containing the RLE-encoded segmentation for each test image is exported inside the Drive directory.